Looking to start a website or a blog and want to know what is WordPress?

-If you have just found out about WordPress it is easy to get confused about WordPress.com & WordPress.org.
-To clarify this confusion, we have listed a few major differences below between the two WordPress options.
+Chances are if you have just found out about WordPress, then you must be confused between the two options.
+To clarify the confusion, we have listed a few major differences below between the two.

-The first major difference between the two is who actually host your website.
+The first major difference between the two is who actually hosts your website.

-By looking at this you might think that WordPress.com seems like the better option between that two.
-But you should look at the complete pros and cons of both of them before you make up your mind.
+Based solely on this WordPress.com seems like the better option between those two.
+But you should look at all the difference make up your mind.

 The second major difference between the two is the domain name.

-Free WordPress.com will give you a sub-domain whereas with WordPress.org you can have a Custom domain name of your choice.
+In the free WordPress.com version will give you a sub-domain whereas, with the .org you get a custom domain name of your choice.

 Sub-domain means that you will not get a custom domain name.
-In WordPress.com it will be added as a prefix to WordPress.com so the domain name you’ll be given would be something like below:
+WordPress.com will be added as a prefix to the domain name you want.
+Your domain name will look something like this:

-Whereas if you use WordPress.org, you will have to have a personal domain name before you can install the WordPress.
+Whereas, if you go with the self-hosted .org option, you will have to buy a personal domain name before you install the WordPress software.

-If you are hobby blogger, you can start with WordPress.com free version and test your blogging skills but if you are serious about blogging or your business, we would highly recommend going with the .org option because it will give you lot more flexibility and customization options as your website will grow in time.
+But if you are serious about blogging or your business, we would highly recommend going with the WordPress.org option because it will give you a lot more flexibility and control over your website as it grows in time.

-The third major difference is in the flexibility to customize your website.
-Following are the few customization differences in the .com or .org version of WordPress.
+The third major difference is in the flexibility & freedom to customize your website.
+The following are the few customization differences in the .com or .org versions.

-In WordPress.com you upgrade to a premium version by paying them but still it won’t allow you as much flexibility as you would get in WordPress.org.
+In WordPress.com you may upgrade to a premium version by paying them but still, it won’t allow you as much flexibility as you would get in self-hosted .org option.

 But if you are just interested in running a blog as a hobby WordPress.com could be the easiest option available to explore.